 By December, you can see festive lights, decorations, and Christmas trees in all the city's key shopping districts.
 Don't miss the spectacular store window displays at Paris's four grand department stores!

 Enchanted Christmas celebrations start at Disneyland Paris in early November and continue into January with plenty of entertainment and holiday spirit for everyone.

-You'll find a spectacular giant tree, entertaining shows, festive Christmas parades, and holiday decorations everywhere.
-Don't miss two brand-new holiday shows at Walt Disney Studios® Park, a new immersive nighttime extravaganza, and singing carols with Santa, Mickey, and Minnie for a magical experience you won't forget!
+You'll find a spectacular giant tree, entertaining shows, festive Christmas parades, and gorgeous holiday decorations everywhere.
+Each year brings new holiday features, lights, and shows at both Disney Parks, an immersive nighttime extravaganza, and singing carols with Santa, Mickey, and Minnie for a magical experience you won't forget.

 When: November 6 - January 9